 Do it with this app!

-CleanMyMac X is a utility toolbox your Mac needs.
+CleanMyMac is an all-in-one toolbox your Mac needs.
 This decluttering app gives you a visual overview of version history for Pages, Notes, and Keynote.
 What’s more, it will help you keep only the latest versions of backup files from every four-hour timeslot working on the file.
-Let me explain.
+Let us explain.

-Let’s say you were working on a Keynote presentation for 12 hours, and you have hundreds of versions auto-saved by the app.
-CleanMyMac X will keep the latest version from each four-hour block.
+Let’s say you were working on a Keynote presentation for 12 hours, and you have hundreds of versions autosaved by the app.
+CleanMyMac will keep the latest version from each four-hour block.
 That is three versions in total.
 Better right?

 Let’s see how it works.
 To review and clean document versions, follow these steps:

-4. Find and click on the Document Versions folder.
+- Find and click the Document Versions folder in the System Junk tab.

-Now you can select either Pages/Notes/Keynote.
+Now, you can select Pages, Notes, or Keynote.
 Expand the document file and choose the versions you want to remove.
-Click the Clean button at the bottom, and all temporary versions will be deleted.
+Click the Clean Up button at the bottom, and all temporary versions will be deleted.

 These methods work for apps like Pages, Notes, Keynote, and many other macOS apps that store caches.